Ricardooge/TEST2/README.md

 # TEST2
 Test for developscripts interview

-Added ilance_category Table to original datebase modified some data from ilance_project table
+Added ilance_category Table to original datebase, and modified some data from ilance_project table

 add test account to ilance_user table

-steps to run
+Steps to run

 1) use 'npm start' to run the project
 2) open the browser and enter the url "localhost:3000/"